 Why is Bitcoin revolutionary?

-While online anarchists will have readers believe that Bitcoin will overthrow fiat currency and more reasonable people believe Bitcoin is a censorship-resistant, anonymous digital currency that is free from seizure, both are incorrect.
+While online anarchists will have readers believe that Bitcoin will overthrow fiat currency and more reasonable people believe Bitcoin is a censorship-resistant, anonymous digital currency free from seizure, both are incorrect.

 Bitcoin is not anonymous; it is private and has an open, immutable ledger.
-It allows privacy as only the address is public, but this means that activity on the address is examinable to discourage illegal activity.
+It allows privacy as only the address is public, which means that activity on the address is examinable to discourage illegal activity.

 Bitcoin’s real genius is more in its economical design than in any technical innovation.
 Decentralization happens through the fixed protocol.
 Bitcoin creates a cash system where participants do not have to rely on an intermediary (such as a bank or payment processor) to facilitate transactions.